Episode 39 – 3 Brand-New Sellers Share Successes and Failures About Getting Started Selling on Amazon

-Sutton: How long have you been on Amazon now for that
+Bradley Sutton: How long have you been on Amazon now for that one product?

 Simon Cheam: Just a few weeks.
 Yeah, I finally got it approved.
 It took a while with going through Hazmat and you know, it’s an OTC product, so there was a little bit more that I didn’t realize up front that I had to go through.
 But I worked with a supplier and I got everything ironed out, took about a month just to get through some of the hoops.
 But yeah, just been selling for maybe a week or two now and still optimizing the listing.
 And I haven’t done any PPC or anything yet.

 Simon Cheam: Yeah.
 I’m trying to focus on that CPR method.

 Bradley Sutton: Are you running Facebook traffic as part of your launch then using the CPR?

 Simon Cheam: Yeah, I’m using Facebook ads, running offer ads, and then the other day I think I made a hundred some dollars and sold a few units, and I’m still kind of tweaking that process.
 But yeah.
 Driving traffic to Amazon.